ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth.md

 doing something that is a "commodity feature" like account management, especially when delegating that to an OAuth provider is *much* more straightforward.

-# Do I even need user logins in my SPIS 2016 webapp project
+# Do I even need user logins in my SPIS 2017 webapp project?

 Maybe&mdash;maybe not.
 There is a below section that will ask a few questions to see whether you need authentication (user login/logout functionality) or not.
 It will also check to see what level of user authentication you might need.

 There are a few simple questions to determine whether your web app needs user logins or not

 1.  <b>Do you need to save any information between sessions</b>?
-    * If the answer is yes, then that means your web app will need a [Database](databases).
+    * If the answer is yes, then that means your web app will need a [Database](https://ucsd-cse-spis-2017.github.io/webapps/databases/).
     * And if you need a database, <b>you'll need user logins, so you'll need OAuth</b>
     * This is true even if you don't think you need to save any particular information about individual users.
     * The reason has to do with security and accountability.
 Any webapp that let's users upload content